 The improvement of neurological development and cognitive function in patients and survivors of childhood cancer is a driving force for our work.
 By understanding how and why these neurocognitive effects occur, we hope to contribute to interventions that increase quality of life.

-Dr. Kevin R. Krull is a Member of the Department of Epidemiology and Cancer Control and the Department of Psychology as well as an Endowed Chair in Cancer Survivorship at St. Jude.
+Dr. Kevin R. Krull is a Member and Chair of the Department of Psychology and Biobehavioral Sciences as well as an Endowed Chair in Cancer Survivorship at St. Jude.
 He received his PhD in Clinical Psychology and Neuroscience from Florida State University and has held several distinguished and founding positions in the field of pediatric neuropsychology at prominent institutions.
 Krull currently serves on the editorial board and as an ad-hoc reviewer for numerous journals.
 In addition to leading his research group, he serves as the co-chair for the Neuroscience Working Group as part of the Cancer Control and Survivorship Program at St. Jude.

 Kevin R. Krull, PhD